 How to Get Google Reverse Image Search in Windows File Explorer | Tips & Tricks

 Do you often do a reverse image search using an image on your computer?
-Learn how to use a free tool to do this directly in Windows File Explorer.
+Learn how to use a free tool to do this directly in File Explorer.

-Google‘s reverse image search allows you to use an image as the search input and get results related to the image, like the source location for the image and other sites where it was used.
+‘s reverse image search allows you to use an image as the search input and get results related to the image, like the source location for the image and other sites where it was used.

 You can do a reverse image search in your browser using the Images link on the main Google search page.
 But this method requires you to manually upload the image you want to search for.